GRM Daily: History

 In 2011, the original Grime Daily YouTube channel was taken down by YouTube, resulting in the loss of over 2000 videos.
 It was alleged that this was because a man had shown a knife on a music video for one of Scorcher's songs, however this was denied by both Scorcher and Grime Daily (the music video was still actually available on the artist's own channel).
 Posty also stated it was claimed the channel was terminated due to receiving 3 copyright strikes, however this was disputed by Posty and Sketchy.
 Posty also stated they were told someone had bought views for a video.
 Posty, one of GRM's founders, stated in a 2020 interview that he still did not know why the channel was originally taken down.
-The platform rebranded as GRM Daily in 2012, which stands for "Grime and Rap Music", and created a new YouTube channel (the one year delay was due to a fear that the channel would be banned again if they returned too quickly).
+The platform rebranded as GRM Daily in 2012, which stands for "Grime and Rap Music", and created a new YouTube channel (the one-year delay was due to a fear that the channel would be banned again if they returned too quickly).
 The new name was to clarify its expanded scope with not just grime, but also British hip hop and related genres.

-In 2012 Grime Daily joined together with The BiG!
+In 2012 Grime Daily joined with The BiG!
 Agency, now taking responsibility for the commercial operations of GRM Daily's website, and Silver Bullet Digital (SBD).

 In 2013, GRM Daily had over 40,000 subscribers on their YouTube channel.
 It took 7 years (from its founding) for GRM Daily to gain over 100,000 subscribers on YouTube.
-The channel rapidly grew from there, earning over a million in 2018.
+The channel rapidly grew from there, earning over a million in 2018, and 5 million by 2022.
 In 2015, GRM created the Rated Awards, an awards show dedicated to UK urban music.

 In 2020, GRM released a documentary entitled "Together We Rise", detailing the platforms history.
 The platform released "GRM 10", an album to celebrate the platforms 10 year anniversary.
 The album featured artists such as Aitch, B Young, Unknown T, D Double E, M Huncho, Dutchavelli, Not3s, Blade Brown, Nafe Smallz, Yxng Bane, and others.